Why Mercy Is Usually Impractical, and Not A Virtue

 Understanding is the most basic currency I crave, for understanding is key to a more moral world, and there is no empathy that does not stem from understanding.
 Yes, the world can be harsh, with its fair share of the empathy-challenged.
 But I hold the hope that humanity can choose a more egalitarian path, where everyone is treated with dignity, regardless of circumstance.

 It's the spirit that defines strength.
 And by spirit I refer to our willingness to persevere without relent.
 I've embraced a simple life, as I work towards a legacy to be passed down through generations.
 This asceticism, though esoteric, has forged resilience within me.
-And the more resilient we are, the less mercy we would need from others, and as such, the less we would be required to suffer, by begging for the stronger aid of others.
+And the more resilient we are, the less mercy we would need from others.
+As such, the less we would be required to suffer, by begging for the stronger aid of others.

 Even with disabilities, strength can bloom.
 In the name of strength, we must think beyond the disability.